learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Improved the download button on the customform response page (made it larger and added a legend)
 - Added ability to enable/disable contact form (see the "contact_form_enabled" tag)
 - Added a default page at /contact.html (falls back to QSD if it existed before)
+- Added simple validation for JSON-formatted tags
+- Empty categories in the catalog are now hidden (including when catalog filters are used)

+  - This can be disabled by unchecking the "hide_empty_categories" tag

 Minor bug fixes
 ~~~~~~~~~~~~~~~